adammark/Markup.js/README.md

 # Markup.js — Powerful JavaScript templates

 Markup.js is a simple yet surprisingly powerful template system for JavaScript.

 ## Why Markup.js?

-Markup.js takes the pain out of converting structured data into markup or other text formats &mdash; plus it's fun to use!
+Markup.js takes the pain out of converting structured data into markup or other text formats.
+Its intuitive syntax and small footprint (only *1.3KB* minified and gzipped) make it the perfect choice for your Javascript app.
+Plus there are *no dependencies.*

 ## Usage

 Include `<script src="markup.min.js"></script>`.
-With gzip, it's only *1.3KB!*

 Markup.js has a single function: `Mark.up(template, context)`.
 Here's a basic example that shows how `template`, a string, is injected with properties of `context`, an object:

 ``` javascript
 var context = {